BerkeleyAutomation/FETCH_CORE/examples/README.md

 # Test Examples

 Examples to test out the Fetch.

-- `test_robot_interface.py` for basic tests of gripper, cameras, head movement, torso, this we don't need to do much

-- `test_base_and_position.py` for testing if we can move back to a specified starting location, also testing base movement more generally

-- `test_move_to_pose.py` for moving the end-effectors to certain locations.
+See repository README for status of which tests are passing, and usage.